aws-samples/aws-gateway-load-balancer-code-samples/aws-cloudformation/gwlb/gwlb_tg_listener_sample.md

 * Following example shows how to create Gateway Load Balancer, target group and listener using AWS CloudFormation.
-It also registers targets with target groups.
+It also registers targets with target group.

 ```yaml
 AWSTemplateFormatVersion: "2010-09-09"